List of women's Olympic water polo tournament records and statistics: Most successful coaches

 The following table is pre-sorted by total number of Olympic medals (in descending order), number of Olympic gold medals (in descending order), number of Olympic silver medals (in descending order), year of winning the last Olympic medal (in ascending order), year of winning the first Olympic medal (in ascending order), name of the coach (in ascending order), respectively.
 Last updated: 31 March 2021.

 There are three coaches who led women's national water polo teams to win two or more Olympic medals.

 Guy Baker guided the United States women's national team to three Olympic medals in a row between 2000 and 2008.

-Adam Krikorian coached the United States women's national team to two consecutive Olympic gold medals in 2012 and 2016.
+Adam Krikorian coached the United States women's national team to three consecutive Olympic gold medals in 2012, 2016 and 2024.

+Miki Oca guided Spain women's national team to three Olympic medals between 2012 and 2024, including one gold.

 Greg McFadden led Australia women's national team to win two consecutive Olympic bronze medals in 2008 and 2012.